-1) Amount of compensation, etc. to be paid to the Accounting Auditor regarding the fiscal year ended March 31, 2024
+1) Amount of compensation, etc. to be paid to the Accounting Auditor regarding the fiscal year ended March 31, 2025

-Amount of fees to be paid Amount of fees to be paid for non-audit services
+Description Amount of fees to be paid for audit and attestation services Amount of fees to be paid for non-audit services

-Description for audit and attestation

-Description services

 (Millions of yen) (Millions of yen)

-The Company 247 3
+The Company 270 57

-The consolidated subsidiaries 106 34
+The consolidated subsidiaries 135

-Total 354 38
+Total 405 57

 - Notes: 1.
 The audit engagement agreement entered into by the accounting auditor and the Company does not clearly make a distinction between compensation, etc. for audit under the Companies Act and compensation, etc. for audit under the Financial Instruments and Exchange Act, and both are also substantially indistinguishable.
 Accordingly, the total amount is stated in the amount of fees to be paid for audit and attestation services. - 2.
 After obtaining necessary information on the status of the execution of duties in the previous fiscal year, etc., and taking into consideration the "Practical Guidelines Related to Coordination with Accounting Auditors" announced by the Japan Audit & Supervisory Board Members Association, the Audit Committee has considered the validity of the content of the auditing plan of the Accounting Auditor, the calculation basis for the estimated amount of compensation, etc., and has judged that the aforementioned amount of fees to be paid for audit and attestation services at the Company (excluding the amount that can be clearly distinguished as pertaining to audit under the Companies Act) is justifiable and has given its consent, as provided for in Article 399, Paragraph 1 of the Companies Act. - 3.
-The Company has commissioned the Accounting Auditor to perform services other than those stipulated in Article 2, Paragraph 1 of the Certified Public Accountants Act (non-audit services)-namely, the "comfort letter writing services," etc.-and has compensated them for such services.
+The Company has commissioned the Accounting Auditor to perform services other than those stipulated in Article 2, Paragraph 1 of the Certified Public Accountants Act (non-audit services)-namely, sustainability disclosure related services," etc.-and has compensated them for such services.